squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/getting-started/basic-usage.md

 * Changing `title=""` will add a title before the accordion section.
 The element used to render the title can be adjusted with (e.g.) `title_header="h6"`.
 * How fast the panels animate can be adjusted with the `speed="800"` attribute.
 The number is the number of milliseconds (ms) the animation should take.
-* Which panes are open by default can be customised by changing the `active="0,2"` attribute to the number(s) of the pane that should be open, separated by commas.
+* Which panes are open by default can be customised by changing the `active="0,2"` attribute to the number(s) of the panel that should be open, separated by commas.
 Numbering always starts at 0 and increments by 1 as you move from top to bottom.
 * Toggles can use the active jQuery UI theme (which is the default behaviour) but they can also use the same themes used by the horizontal accordions: `basic`, `dark`, `light`, `stitch`.
 They can also be set to use the `blank` theme which allows the developer the option of specifying their own styles for the toggles in CSS.

 ## Example 4: a basic horizontal accordion